-Below are measures I am sponsoring in the 2020 legislative session.
+Below are measures I sponsored in the 2020 legislative session, which began January 8, adjourned March 14 due to COVID-19, resumed May 26, and concluded on June 15.
 To see details on any of these, you can visit the Colorado General Assembly web site at http://leg.colorado.gov/bills.
-The 2020 session started January 8 and bills are still being finalized and introduced – I’ll update this page throughout our session, which runs until May 6.

 To see all bills I have sponsored in prior years, plus some other significant bills I have supported, visit my legislation page here.

-Requirement for Reasonableness in Charges Paid By Rural Electric Associations (HB20-1225) – REAs (aka rural electric cooperatives) provide power to hundreds of thousands of Coloradans (including in Arapahoe County) and are obligated to do so at the lowest rates consistent with reliable supply.
+Fairness in Charges Paid by Rural Electric Associations (HB20-1225) – REAs (a.k.a. rural electric cooperatives) provide power to hundreds of thousands of Coloradans (including in Arapahoe County) and must do so at the lowest rates consistent with reliable power supply.
 Sometimes however other coops from which REAs obtain their power at wholesale impose high or at least questionable costs.
-This bill seeks to clarify that the Colorado Public Utilities Commission has jurisdiction to review complaints about theses costs, so that REAs customers’ rates are not excessively high.
+I sponsored this bill to affirm that the Colorado Public Utilities Commission may hear complaints about these costs to protect ratepayers.
+STATUS: signed into law.

 CRIMINAL JUSTICE REFORM

 Reforming Procedures for Defendants Who Are Incompetent To Proceed (SB20-181) – Increasingly, defendants with mental health conditions, traumatic brain injuries, or intellectual / developmental disabilities languish in our jails because they are not legally “competent to stand trial” due to the severity of their condition.
 Often these individuals are picked up for only lower level offenses.
 I sponsored this bill to help redirect defendants who are not “competent to stand trial” out of our jails and into non-criminal justice mental health treatment.
 STATUS: signed into law.